Background and experience of wine writers Tom Marquardt and Patrick Darr, veteran wine critics.

 I want to draw you into a conversation where enjoying a glass of wine is not the same as sipping Mountain Dew.
 Let's talk about terroir, micro-climates, clones and fermentation.
 Do they make any difference in the wine?
 Or is it just wine babble?

 I'll talk about the people behind the wines.
 Are they a hands-on winemaker -- or just the guy who signs the check?
 Is he passionate about winemaking or is this just an ego trip for him -- or her?
 I will tell you about the leaders in the wine industry and how they make good wine.

 In our more than two decades of writing about wine, I have sipped the best with Remi and Henri Krug, Robert and Veronique Drouhin, Michel Chapoutier, Robert Mondavi, Robert and Veronique Drouhin, Carlos Mastraberandino, Angelo and Gaia Gaja and others.
 We know wine and we know winemakers.

 Join the conversation.

 WHO ARE THESE GUYS?

 Tom Marquardt and Patrick Darr have been writing about wine since 1985.
 Their weekly column appears in several Maryland newspapers distributed by Capital Gazette Communications/Tribune Media in Annapolis.
-It also appears in other U.S. newspapers and newspaper web sites through the AMG Parade syndicate that publishes Parade magazine.
+It also appears in other U.S. newspapers and newspaper web sites.
 "More About Wine" is an online wine blog written by Tom.